SysKitTeam/docs-spdockit/requirements/system-requirements.md

 ---
 title: System Requirements
 ---
-This article lists the minimum hardware and software requirements for the installation of the SPDocKit.
-Depending on the scenario if you wish to use SPDocKit for SharePoint On-Premises or SharePoint Online view the corresponding section below.
+This article lists the minimum hardware and software requirements for SPDocKit.
+View the corresponding section depending on the scenario you need - either SPDocKit for SharePoint On-Premises or SharePoint Online.

 ## SharePoint On-Premises